 Regular trains travel from Solihull station to Birmingham Moor Street and Snow Hill, which are a short walk from Birmingham City University, University of Birmingham, University College Birmingham and Aston University - all based in the city centre.

 In 2015, Coventry University was ranked the Sunday Times' Modern University of the Year with its excellent teaching, research and results figures.

 Warwick University also ranks extremely high in The Guardian, 2015 (6th top University in the UK) and the Complete University Guide 2015 (7th place).

 The Black Country

-Celebrating its 100th anniversary in 2014 and now planning a new main campus in Stroke-in-Trent in 2016, University of Keele is featured in the top 50 in the Guardian University Guide 2016.
+Having celebrated its 100th anniversary in 2014 and recently opened a new main campus in Stroke-in-Trent, University of Keele is featured in the top 50 in the Guardian University Guide 2016.

 The University of Wolverhampton boasts an incredible 95% graduate employment rate for its students.

 Staffordshire University is ideally placed at the heart of the UK, offering a number of courses spanning from Computer Games Design right to Forensic Science.